pelsql/YourSqlDba/docs/maintenance/delegated-database-management.md

 ## Application-upgrade workflow

-The maintenance-mode workflow gives an application owner exclusive access to a database for an upgrade while retaining a recovery point and a controlled way to return the database to service.
+The maintenance-mode workflow introduced above provides the recovery and database-name transitions needed to control an application upgrade.

 The workflow provides the following procedures.
 The restore step is optional and is used only when the upgrade must be rolled back.